-4.1 In the Early Years Foundation stage we teach English through all areas of learning.
+- 4.1 In the Early Years Foundation stage we teach English through all areas of learning.
 We place particular emphasis on Communication and Language.
-This underpins everything we do in the EYFS, this involves giving children opportunities to experience a rich language environment; to develop their confidence and skills in expressing themselves; and to speak and listen in a range of situations.

-This area provides children with opportunities for speaking and listening and ignites children's interest in reading and writing.
+This underpins everything we do in the EYFS, this involves giving children opportunities to experience a rich language environment; to develop their confidence and skills in expressing themselves; and to speak and listen in a range of situations. - 4.2 This area provides children with opportunities for speaking and listening and ignites children's interest in reading and writing.
 To give children the best opportunities for developing Communication and Language Positive Relationships support children to communicate their ideas and thoughts with each other and with adults.
 Enabling Environments contain signs, symbols, words, songs and notices.
 They also have books and pictures that take into account interests, backgrounds and cultures.
-Communication and Language is made up of these aspects Listening and attention, Understanding and Speaking.
+Communication and Language is made up of these aspects: Listening and attention, Understanding and Speaking.
 Literacy development involves encouraging children to link sounds and letters and to begin to read and write.
 Children are given access to a wide range of reading materials (books, poems and other written materials) to ignite their interest.
-Literacy development is made up of Reading and Writing aspects.

-In Reception we have a specific time allocated to teaching Literacy.
+The pupils' literacy diet consists of "5 a day" made up of 2 stories, 2 nursery rhymes and 1 poem a day.
+These will be a combination of one familiar story/ rhyme repeated throughout the week and one new one each day.
+Literacy development is made up of Reading and Writing aspects. - 4.3 In Reception we have a specific time allocated to teaching Literacy.
 We structure our lesson with a 15 minute carpet activity followed by focused group work for every child daily.
-A phonics Lesson is also taught daily for 25 minutes and a daily handwriting session.
-We relate the Literacy aspects of the children's work to the objectives set out in the statutory framework for Early Years, which build up to the Early Learning Goals, these underpin the curriculum planning for children aged two to five.
+A phonics Lesson is also taught daily for 25 minutes and a daily handwriting session. - 4.4 We relate the Literacy aspects of the children's work to the objectives set out in the statutory framework for Early Years, which build up to the Early Learning Goals, these underpin the curriculum planning for children aged two to five.